• Skip to primary navigation

 Mesa Arch at Canyonlands - Sunrise Photography Tips {Moab, Utah}.
 Everything you need to know to capture that iconic sunrise shot! | The Good Hearted Woman #nationalparks #travel #photographytips #travelphotography

-Photographing Mesa Arch at sunrise in Canyonlands National Park is iconically one of the best photo ops in the American Southwest.
+Photographing Mesa Arch at sunrise in Canyonlands National Park is one of the most iconic photo ops in the American Southwest.
 Here's what you need to know to capture that once-in-a-lifetime shot.

 Full disclosure: Before we arrived on the scene, I had no idea that photographing Mesa Arch at sunrise was such a big deal.
-Our photog-daughter, who organized our trip, simply told us that we were going to a really cool place to take sunrise pictures.
-(I fell in love with sunrise photography while taking a class on the subject while visiting Oahu a few years back.)
+Our photog-daughter organized our trip, and simply told us that we were going to a really cool place to take sunrise pictures.
+(I fell in love with sunrise photography while taking a class on the subject while visiting Oahu awhile back.)

 Since Livy had been to this location a number of times before, I didn't do my routine pre-trip research.
-Luckily, it all worked out great and I'm excited to share our adventure and tips for photographing Mesa Arch with you.
-But before I do that, I want to share a little story.
+Luckily, it all worked out great and I'm excited to share what we learned and our best tips for photographing Mesa Arch with you.

 We arrived at the parking lot at the Mesa Arch Trailhead about an hour before the first hint of sunrise shrugged up the horizon.